IvyStreeter/Introduction-to-RNA-Seq/Lecture03:Kallisto/Lecture03.md

 ```
 After python was upgraded to the latest version 3.11.9, multiqc was able to work

+# R
+load a new project
+set repos to all
+the lecture focused on loading packages

 [Previous Topic](../Lecture02:SettingUp/Lecture2.md)
 [Next Lecture Topic](../Lecture04:RNAseqCount/Lecture04.md)